List of NHL rivalries: Chicago Blackhawks vs. Minnesota North Stars (1981–1993)

 The North Stars and the Blackhawks played each other in the playoffs six times from 1982 through 1991 in 1982, 1983, 1984, 1985, 1990 and 1991.
 The rivalry was at its most fierce from the 1981–82 through 1984–85 seasons, when the teams played in four straight playoff series, with the Blackhawks winning three out of the four.
 In 1991, the Blackhawks had won the Presidents’ Trophy with 106 points and were among the favorites to win the Stanley Cup.
 However, despite Minnesota finishing with 68 points (38 behind Chicago) during the season, the North Stars upset the Presidents’ Trophy winning Blackhawks in the Norris Division semifinals in six games, beginning their Cinderella run to the Stanley Cup Final before losing to Pittsburgh Penguins, in six games.
 It was the 2nd largest upset in NHL history in terms of points.
 The Blackhawks got a small measure of revenge the next year, when they dethroned the North Stars as Campbell Conference Champions.
 Just like the North Stars the year before, the Blackhawks lost to Pittsburgh Penguins in the Stanley Cup Final.
 The rivalry died in 1993, when the North Stars moved to Dallas.

+Before the North Stars moved to Dallas, Chicago won the all-time regular season record, 92–56–21–0, and the playoff record, 19–14, for a total of 111–70–21–0 against Minnesota.